Counterfeit money: Money art

 Money art is a subject related to counterfeiting that incorporates currency designs or themes.
 Some of these works of art are similar enough to actual bills that their legality is in question.
 While a counterfeit is made with deceptive intent, money art is not; however, the law may or may not differentiate between the two.
 J.  S.  G.  Boggs was an American artist best known for his hand-drawn, one-sided copies of US banknotes, which he sold for the face value of the note.

-Parodies of banknotes, often produced for humorous, satirical or promotional purposes, are called 'skit notes'.
+Parodies of banknotes, often produced for humorous, satirical or promotional purposes, are fantasy issues, referred to as 'skit notes'.
 (The term 'skit note' has been used since around the mid-19th century.
 Prior to that, the term 'flash note' was used.)

 The street artist Banksy is known for making 10-pound notes that feature Princess Diana's portrait in place of Queen Elizabeth II, while "Bank of England" is replaced by "Banksy of England".
 The artist's original intent was to throw them off a building, but after some of the notes were dropped at a festival, he discovered that they could pass for legal tender and changed his mind.
 As of 2012, Banksy is still in possession of all one hundred million pounds' worth of the currency.

 In 2006, American artist Jack Daws hired metalsmiths to make a mold of a 1970 U.S. penny and cast it in 18-karat gold.
 He then hired another metalsmith to copper-plate it, after which it looked like an ordinary penny.
 On March 28, 2007, Daws intentionally put the "penny" in circulation at Los Angeles International Airport (LAX).
 The sculpture was discovered in Brooklyn two-and-a-half years later by Jessica Reed, a graphic designer and coin collector, who noticed it while paying for groceries at a local store.
 Reed eventually communicated with Daws' Seattle art dealer, the Greg Kucera Gallery, and Daws confirmed that she had discovered the Counterfeit Penny sculpture.